jstriblet/book-notes/the-object-oriented-thought-process.md

 - A method signature is the name of the method along with the parameter list.

 ### Error Handling
+**What are four proposed ways errors can be handled?**

+- the four options are:
+	- Ignore the problem. (bad)
+	- Check for potential problems and abort the program when one is found.
+	- Check for potential problems, fix the mistake, and attempt to fix the problem.
+	- Throw an exception.

+**What is an exception?**

+- An exception is a flag thrown by the program when an unexpected event occurred / error occurs.
+	- If your program throws an exception, and cleanly catches it. it can still proceed without blowing up

 ### The Importance of Scope